Organisational structure, decision making and work culture of Nijera Kori

 The core value of Nijera Kori’s management structure and decision-making system is guided by the philosophy of ‘participatory democracy’.
 The overall governance of the organisation rests with the ‘General Body,’ which elects the ‘Governing Body’ for two years.
 General Body, made up 39 members, which is responsible for overall governance and elects a Governing Body, every two years.
 The role of the Governing Body who meet quarterly, is to ratify policies and programs proposed by Nijera Kori, to approve the audited account and budget for the coming year, as required by government legislation and to appoint the Co-ordinator who is responsible for coordinating the overall programmes and management of Nijera Kori on regular basis.

-Nijera Kori’s organisational structure and culture demonstrate the basic organisational principles to which it is committed.
-Therefore, for linking the grassroots, on the other hand, each area office has 3-4 sub-centres, which are made up of women and male field staff.
+Nijera Kori’s organizational structure and culture demonstrate the basic organisational principles to which it is committed.
+Therefore, for linking the grassroots, on the other hand, each area office has 3-4 sub-centres, which are made up of female and male field staff.
 They, through living collectively in a centre in the field, manage the activities of Nijera Kori along with the landless people.
 The groups themselves have their own structure for group activities.

-The entire staff at both field and central levels participates in strategic decision-making, both directly and through these elected representatives.
+The entire staff at both field and central levels participate in strategic decision-making, both directly and through these elected representatives.
 Nijera Kori’s decision-making, reporting and evaluation processes are closely inter-twined.
 There is a great deal of emphasis on documenting these processes through written minutes, reports of visits and activity reports, all of which are then synthesised into the annual report.
 Decisions are made and modified, and progress evaluated through open and participatory processes on the basis of these vertical (mainly staff) and horizontal (amongst staff and groups) flows of information (Annex A).
 Importantly, staffs are informed by the self-reflection and learning process of groups.
-This is particularly important in the context of protests and struggles for physical occupation of Khasland, where decisions on how to act have to be made by groups themselves, and not staff.
+This is particularly important in the context of protests and struggles for physical occupation of Khas land, where decisions on how to act have to be made by groups themselves, and not staff.

 A description of the processes by which different levels of Nijera Kori staff perform their duties, monitoring, share information, evaluate performance, take decisions and engage in forward planning will best help to illustrate how principles of democracy, accountability and transparency are built into its organisational culture.
 It will also help the readers to understand Nijera Kori’s organisational decision making, monitoring and reporting strategy.

-- Staff at the 31 different sub-centre meets on a weekly basis to reflect on their performance over the week, share problems they have encountered, evaluate each other and discuss plans for the coming period.
+Staff at the 31 different sub-centre meets on a weekly basis to reflect on their performance over the week, share problems they have encountered, evaluate each other and discuss plans for the coming period.
 These are minuted.
 Every staff has to maintain a separate file for each of the groups which she or he is overseeing so that continuity is maintained in relationships with groups even if the staff in question is changed.

-- 2-3 days monthly area meetings are held each month at the 14 Area level.
+2-3 days monthly area meetings are held each month at the 14 Area level.
 Individual staff in an areas submits a written activity report for the month and provides self-evaluation of their performance for comments and questions.
 Individual and area-level activities are decided at these meetings.

-- 2 days divisional council meetings are held by the divisional council every second month.
-The area coordinator and divisional team level review the entire division’s performance against the objectives and targets of the annual plan, evaluate its activities and make adjustments where necessary.
+2 days divisional council meetings are held by the divisional council every second month.
+The area coordinator and divisional team review the entire division’s performance against the objectives and targets of the annual plan, evaluate its activities and make adjustments where necessary.
 Administrative decisions for the divisional level are also taken here.
 Recommendations which have implications beyond the division are sent on to the central team which either makes a decision itself or takes it up at the staff executive council.
 Proceedings are minuted and sent to the areas and to the centre.

-- Annual 3 day conventions are held at the divisional level.
+Annual 3-day conventions are held at the divisional level.
 All staff of the division, including divisional accountants, conduct a review of divisional and area performance, check achievements against targets and prepare a report on divisional activities for the entire year.

-- 4 days council meetings are held every alternate year.
+4 days council meetings are held every alternate year.
 Here, for every five Nijera Kori staff a councilor is elected to represent them.
 These councilors are separate from the elected representatives, all of whom also attend the council meetings as delegates.
 This is thus a smaller forum than the biennial convention and allows for more in-depth analysis and evaluation than is possible in the larger forum.
 The annual report for the year in question is presented at this meeting.
 Any changes to decisions or policies taken at these biennial council meetings have to be approved at the next convention.